 Renting and buying property

 To rent property in Bali, the foreigner must have a KITAS.
 Typical lease periods vary from 1 to 3 years.
-Leasehold Agreements can be contracted for up to 25 years, frequently with an opportunity to extend them.
+Leasehold agreements can be contracted for up to 25 years, frequently with an opportunity to extend.

-Emerhub’s Bali office is here for you to help you get started.
+Emerhub’s Bali office is here for you to help you get started – on every step of your journey.
 Contact our consultants using the form below and let’s discuss how we can support you and your business in Bali.